harmony-one/onebtc/specs/onebtc-spec/docs/source/intro/CbA.rst

 XCLAIM introduces three protocols to achieve decentralized, transparent, consistent, atomic, and censorship resistant cross-blockchain swaps:

-- **Issue**: Create Bitcoin-backed tokens, so-called *ONEBTC* on the BTC Parachain.
+- **Issue**: Create Bitcoin-backed tokens, so-called *ONEBTC* on the BTC Bridge.
 - **Transfer**: Transfer ONEBTC to others within the Harmony ecosystem.
-- **Redeem**: Burn Bitcoin-backed tokens on the BTC Parachain and receive 1:1 of the amount of Bitcoin in return.
+- **Redeem**: Burn Bitcoin-backed tokens on the BTC Bridge and receive 1:1 of the amount of Bitcoin in return.

 The basic intuition of the protocol is as below: